preemaldsouzaa/Twitter_Sentiment_Analysis/README.md

 Although Logistic Regression was the primary choice, we explored ensemble models, including Ada Boost, XGBoost, Cat Boost, and LightGBM, to ensure a well-rounded evaluation.
 These models achieved competitive results, but Logistic Regression's interpretability and simplicity ultimately led to its selection.

+Furthermore, we delved into the realm of deep learning, constructing intricate **Recurrent Neural Network (RNN)** models.
+Leveraging the prowess of Long Short-Term Memory (LSTM) and Gated Recurrent Unit (GRU) architectures, these models harnessed sequential data to uncover intricate patterns and relationships, adding a layer of complexity and depth to our predictive arsenal.

 ## **Model Selection**
 After an exhaustive evaluation process, Logistic Regression emerged as the preferred model for sentiment analysis due to its exceptional performance.
 With an accuracy of 70.4% and several practical advantages, including interpretability, simplicity, and resource efficiency, Logistic Regression aligned well with project objectives.